 Members, guests and all visitors at the Club are required to follow Club Rules and the TTC Code of Conduct.
 This page describes the “regular rules” for Tyandaga Tennis Club.
-The Special Rules relating to the COVID-19 Pandemic are found on the side-bar of most of the pages on this web site.
-As well these special rules are posted in the clubhouse and on the grounds.

 Court Booking Procedures